$0 Germany Job Seeker Visa Guide — Quick-Start Checklist

 5. Pay the VFS service fee and book the earliest available date

 For Pakistani applicants, a significant proportion of the wait time happens before the appointment — not after.
-Preparing all documents fully before booking your appointment is more important here than in India, because a document deficiency at the VFS pre-screening stage means a cancellation and rebooking, which resets your place in the queue.
+Prepare the documents carefully before the appointment because a deficiency at the pre-screening stage can require correction or rebooking.

 Free Download